zGaly/b2bking-erp-sync/readme.txt

 == Security ==

-It is recommended to implement token authentication or IP whitelisting for production use.
+This plugin uses token-based authentication via the 'X-Auth-Token' header.
+It is recommended to keep the token secret and rotate it periodically for enhanced security.

 == Support ==